Due to Covid-19 we have unfortunately taken our castle tours off sale. We will start taking bookings once again when we re-open.

 All funds raised from these events will go towards the ongoing upkeep and restoration if the Castle.

-No access to any parts of the Zoo site will be permitted and you must stay with the tour guide at all times.
+The Tour does not include Zoo admission and no access to any parts of the Zoo site will be permitted.
+You must stay with the tour guide at all times.

 Please be aware that there may be other functions taking place on site, however there will not be another event taking place in the Castle grounds.